nachacin/Coordinate-Match-Generator/README.md

 IMPLEMENTATION COMMENTS

-Firstly, I mainly focused on implementing a build that could process data quickly in C. The python folder contains my initial efforts to explore the problem and make error comparisons between my algorithms of choice and established geolocation libraries, such as Geopy.
+I mainly focused on implementing a build that could process data quickly in C and Java.
+The python version was made during exploratory programming, as I tried to get acquainted with the data and test different algorithms.
 If there is interest in my approach to data analysis with the use of numpy, matplotlib and pandas, see the 'python' folder.
-Otherwise, one may focus on the 'c' folder.
+The C version was an attempt to implement the solution acquired previously that was compileable, more performant, and multithreaded.
+Achieving the last goal proved to be quite a challenge and, in efforts to keep data structures lean and readable, the program's efficiency takes a hit.
+Although the solution may be performant enough given an appropriate setting, I do not think it performs well enough to justify such a low-level programming approach.
+So finally, I wrote a final version of the program in Java.
+It uses the java Thread API to make file reading, writting, and data processing components multithreaded.
+Thus reducing the amount of wasted comparisons and iterations by a significant margin.
+At this time, I consider this to be my best solutionamong the three.

 I have included a Makefile, making compilation easy if you have installed the GNU make utility in your system.